Service Quality and Behavioral Outcomes in Ski Tourism: A SERVQUAL-Based Study of Jilin Province Ski Resorts

 Abstract

-Results: The findings showed that responsiveness (β = 0.197, p < 0.001) and reliability (β = 0.158, p < 0.001) were the strongest predictors of both behavioral motivation and satisfaction.
-Behavioral motivation partially mediated the relationship between service quality and satisfaction, with a significant indirect effect (B = 0.307, 95% CI [0.221, 0.398]).
-The integrated model demonstrated good fit and explained substantial variance in skier satisfaction.
+Results: The findings revealed that responsiveness (β = 0.197, p < 0.001) and reliability (β = 0.158, p < 0.001) were the strongest predictors of both behavioral motivation and customer satisfaction.
+These results indicate that prompt service delivery, employee attentiveness, and consistent performance significantly enhance skiers’ experiences and overall evaluations of ski resorts.
+Furthermore, behavioral motivation was found to partially mediate the relationship between service quality and customer satisfaction, with a significant indirect effect (B = 0.307, 95% CI [0.221, 0.398]).
+The integrated structural model demonstrated a good overall fit and explained a substantial proportion of variance in skier satisfaction.
+The findings suggest that emotional and motivational responses play an important role in shaping customer perceptions and post-visit behavioral intentions.

 Article Details